 There are many opportunities for employment at UW-Whitewater.
 Handshake is the main resource for students looking for jobs on campus.
-Students interested in various leadership positions may want to apply to be a Peer Mentor, Resident Assistant, or Warhawk Ambassador.
+Students interested in various leadership positions may want to apply to be a Peer Mentor or Resident Assistant.

 The Admissions Office determines a student's residency status, which is used to determine the amount of tuition a student pays.
 For more information on residency, contact the Admissions Office at (262)472-1440 or firstname.lastname@example.org.